MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-configure.md

 ![CMake Manage Configurations](../build/media/vs2019-cmake-manage-configurations.png "CMake configurations drop-down")

 This command opens the **CMake Settings Editor**, which you can use to edit the *CMakeSettings.json* file in your root project folder.
-You can also open the file directly by clicking the **Edit JSON** button in the editor.
+You can also open the file with the JSON editor by clicking the **Edit JSON** button in the editor.
 For more information, see [Customize CMake Settings](../build/customize-cmake-settings.md).

 The default Linux-Debug configuration in Visual Studio 2019 version 16.1, and later, looks like this: